Atlixco: Geography

+Climate

 The municipality is in the transition zone between the more temperate climates of the north of the state and the hotter climates of the south.
 The northwest and isolated peaks have a temperate and semi humid climate as it has the highest altitude.
 The center and south have a warm and semi-humid climate.

+Flora

 Most of the valley floor area is dedicated to irrigated farming, with rainy season farming dominant in the higher elevations.
 The latter has contributed to extensive deforestation, cutting down pines and cedars.
 The only remaining wild vegetation is in small areas in the north and northeast, where these trees still exist.
 In small areas in the southeast, there is pastureland and scrub brush.

 Culture

-The most important annual event in the municipality is known as El Huey Atlixcayotl, a Nahuatl phrase which roughly translates to "the great Atlixco tradition."
+The most important annual event in the municipality is known as El Huey Atlixcayotl, a Nahuatl phrase which roughly translates to "the great Atlixco tradition".
 This event, started in 1965, is a reinvention of an old indigenous celebration that tradition says in the pre Hispanic period honored the god Quetzalcoatl, giving thanks for the harvest.
 On the last Saturday of September, the event begins with the selection of the festival queen, called the Xochicihuatl (lit. flower woman) and a dance called Las Canastas, when women dance with baskets of fireworks on their heads.
 The main events are on the following day, Sunday, when a parade of between 800 and 1,500 participants from Puebla's eleven regions leaves the town square to climb Cerro de San Miguel, which has a stage area with stands.
 The rest of the day is filled with performances by charros, bands, mojigangas, voladores and more.
 These activities are in honor of the Archangel Michael, who has a small church on the mountain.
 In 1996 the event was named as part of the Cultural Heritage of Puebla.

-The Festival de la Ilusión (Illusion Festival) was started in the 1990s by two teenagers to reinforce the tradition of Three Kings’ Day in Mexico, January 6.
+The Festival de la Ilusión (Festival of Joy) was started in the 1990s by two teenagers to reinforce the tradition of Three Kings' Day in Mexico, January 6.
 At that time, many fathers and other family members went to the United States to work, leading to foreign influences such as Santa Claus.
 To give January 6 precedence, the teens took a collection from local businesses to buy thousands of balloons and envelopes so that children could have a mass launch, sending their requests for toys.
 The fourth of January is still dedicated to this launch, but two days have been added.
 On January 5, a 5 km parade with floats in honor of the Three Kings is held, and on January 6 the local convention center hosts musical groups, clowns and other forms of entertainment for the city.